|Tim Roufs||extended search|

 They wouldn't let me eat the food that the Grand Medicines use, because I had a sister and I had folks who were Catholic.
 They said, "You're mixed."

 So I stopped.
-We did stop, but it was late in the afternoon when we went there on the weekend, and I was hungary.
+We did stop, but it was late in the afternoon when we went there on the weekend, and I was hungry.
 So I looked at them eat.

 There was a big crowd of Indians on Lake Vermillion.
 I couldn't say just how many, but there were a lot of us onlookers, and there were a lot of Indians there.
 I asked where these Indians, most of them, came from.
 "Some of 'em live here, but some of 'em come from far and near.
 This is a special occasion."